-The Marine Studies building uses state-of-the-art architectural and engineering techniques to make it one of the first “vertical evacuation” tsunami sites in the United States.
+The MSB uses state-of-the-art architectural and engineering techniques to make it one of the first “vertical evacuation” tsunami sites in the United States.
 The building will also dramatically increase the Hatfield campus' marine science education and research capacity.

 The building is designed to withstand a 9+ earthquake and to survive an XXL tsunami event.
 The building is designed to be repairable after a large (L) tsunami event.